 In addition, the Department provides one-time support for the costs of thesis research ($200 for master's students and $350 for doctoral students).

 Graduate students currently enrolled in a degree program at Waterloo are eligible for conference support once per fiscal year (May to April) to present results of research they conducted while at University of Waterloo at professional or academic meetings or conferences.
 Students must be the first or second author and must be the conference presenter.
 Assistance is provided jointly by your supervisor (if funds are available), the Department ($200 for both masters and doctoral students), the Faculty ($100 for masters students and $150 for doctoral students) and the Graduate Studies Office (up to $500).
 Note that funding may not cover all of the expenses incurred to present at the conference.

 If your abstract has not yet been accepted, it is still best to apply before the deadline.
 If not accepted, you can always cancel the request and reapply for another conference during the fiscal year.

 The Graduate Studies Conference Assistantship form is submitted to your supervisor and then to the Department to request these funds.
 Deadlines are August 1 for Fall term conferences, December 1 for Winter term conferences, and April 1 for Spring term conferences.
 Applications submitted after the deadline may be approved, subject to availability of funds.
 Applications submitted after the conference has occurred are not approved for funds.

 Other awards and scholarships

 The Graduate Studies Office maintains a list of other awards and scholarships available to students.

 In addition, there are some awards offered by professional organizations, including:

-- Future Scholars Award offered by the National Recreation and Park Association
+- Future Scholars Award offered by The Academy of Leisure Sciences (TALS)

 - Graduate Award $1,000 and PhD Award $3,000 offered by the Travel and Tourism Research Association Canada